maeda6uiui/Mechtatel/Misc/mechtatel-hello/README.md

 ## Overview

-mechtatel-hello is a test kit to check if the Mechtatel engine works on your machine.
+mechtatel-hello is a test kit to check if the Mechtatel engine works on your system.
 It basically does off-screen rendering and outputs the resulting image to a file.
-It doesn't guarantee that the Mechtatel engine is fully functional on your machine even if mechtatel-hello works properly, but I assume it will in most cases.
+It doesn't guarantee that the Mechtatel engine is fully functional on your system even if mechtatel-hello works properly, but I assume it will in most cases.

 ## How to run it